giprocida/Debezium-practical-examples/README.md

 ### Managing Connectors
 To check the status, pause, and resume connectors using curl:

-To chec the status of the `inventory-connector`:
+To check the status of the `inventory-connector`:

 ```
 curl -H "Accept:application/json" localhost:8083/connectors/inventory-connector/status | jq